IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Dataset Types
 =============

-If your installation has an experimental feature called "dataset types" enabled (see :ref:`feature-flags` in the Installation Guide), datasets can have a dataset type such as "dataset", "software", or "workflow".
+Datasets can have a dataset type such as "dataset", "software", or "workflow".

 When browsing or searching, these types appear under a facet called "Dataset Type".